 - Estonian Business and Innovation Agency offers grants to startups as well as practical training and workshops facilitated by experts in the field.
 Their grants are divided into various difficulty levels and target areas, offering attractive funding opportunities for enterprises at any stage.

 - Prototron funds innovative business ideas in the green and cleantech sector with packages up to €35,000 in equity-free funding.
-In addition, a company also receives expert mentoring and the opportunity to participate in Prototron’s incubation program.
+In addition, the company also receives expert mentoring and the opportunity to participate in Prototron’s incubation program.
 It’s a great way to kick off your successful business journey.

 - Tootearenduse toetus is a grant developed to encourage businesses to invest more in development, resulting in new competitive products and services and increased international sales.
 You can receive up to €500,000 to cover staff costs and purchase services for product development, materials, and equipment.